Reginald231/Twitter_News_Bot/README.md

 # Twitter_News_Bot
 A Java program I created to automatically post the top US headlines to Twitter every four hours via a Raspberry Pi and the Cron scheduler.

+Special thanks to newsapi.org and Twitter4j.com for providing their REST API and library, respectively, for use by the public.